 This project was funded by a grant from the Foundation for a Healthy Kentucky.

 Christian, W. Jay and Walker, Courtney J., "Estimating the Population Attributable Fraction of Asthma Due to Electronic Cigarette Use and Other Risk Factors Using Kentucky Behavioral Risk Factor Survey Data, 2016-2017" (2021).
-Epidemiology Faculty Publications.
+Epidemiology and Environmental Health Faculty Publications.
 71.